 The MDN is the only network providing a longterm record of total mercury (Hg) concentration and deposition in precipitation in the United States and Canada.
-All MDN sites follow standard operating procedures and have uniform precipitation chemistry collectors and gages.
+All MDN sites follow standard operating procedures and have uniform precipitation chemistry collectors and gauges.
 The automated Aerochem (ACM) collector has the same basic design as the NTN collector but is modified to preserve mercury.
 Modifications include a glass funnel, connecting tube, bottle for collecting samples, and an insulated enclosure to house this sampling train.
 The funnel and connecting tube reduce sample exposure to the open atmosphere and limit loss of dissolved mercury.
 As an additional sample preservation measure, the collection bottle is charged with 20 mL of a one percent hydrochloric acid solution.

 Site operators collect samples every Tuesday morning.
 With each MDN sample, the entire sampling train is replaced with one that is cleaned by the NADP Analytical Laboratory (NAL) at the Wisconsin State Laboratory of Hygiene, Madison, Wisconsin.
 Rigorous cleaning ensures that each sampling train component is essentially mercury-free.
 The NAL supplies the collection bottles already charged with the hydrochloric-acid preservative.
 By following those procedures and stringent sampling protocols, the MDN is able to report mercury concentrations below 1 part per trillion (<1 nanogram/liter).